interlock-network/interlock-docs/docs/faq.md

 ### Could you please share your future roadmap?

-Our roadmap is here: https://interlock-network.github.io/interlock-whitepaper/#roadmap We add to the roadmap all the time, so please come back to it often!
+Here is the [roadmap](/#roadmap).
+We add to the roadmap all the time, so please come back to it often!

 ### Did you listen to community feedback/requests when you create new products or expand on existing ones?